unikent/blog-theme-kent/README.md

 4. Install the dependencies of our Grunt task - `npm install` from the themes directory.

-3. Run Grunt - `grunt dev` from the kentblogs directory for development assets, or `grunt build` for production.
+3. Run Grunt - `grunt dev` from the theme root for development assets, or `grunt build` for production.

 ## Customising